varfco/help/en_US/export.index.md

 The export will contain all basic fields and amounts, some meta-information and currency data.

 Remember that such an export is NOT enough to restore your Firefly III installation!
-The data exported does not include budgeted amounts, links to bills or other meta data.
+The data exported does not include budgeted amounts, links to bills or other metadata.
 If you wish to make a backup, please just export the database and your attachments.